-One Safety Inspector will work full-time on Segment 8 and will be present for any higher risk procedures.
+One Safety Inspector will work full time on Segment 1 and 2 and will be present for any higher risk procedures.

-The Safety Inspector will assume responsibility for the following duties (BMP Document, Section 2.5.1):
+The Safety Inspector will assume responsibility for the following duties:

-- 1. Assist in the establishment and implementation of regulatory compliance and incident- prevention activities regarding the safety and health of employees, contractor and subcontractor personnel, and the public. - 2.
-Assist management and direct safety specialists in analyzing any serious incidents.
+- a) Assist in the establishment and implementation of regulatory compliance and incident prevention activities regarding the safety and health of employees, Contractor and subcontractor personnel, and the public. - b) Assist management by directing safety specialists in analyzing any serious incidents. - c) Advise management on problem solving or decision making to eliminate safety hazards and to develop incident prevention and regulatory compliance programs to reduce incidents that may lead to personal injury or property damage. - d) Monitor all construction activities on, above, below or in the vicinity of State highways to assure that any work in the ROW of a state highway is performed in accordance with a Highway Work Permit issued by the NYSDOT and, as applicable, any use and occupancy permits, leases or other permits or agreements issued by, with or involving NYSDOT. - e) Monitor all construction activities in the vicinity of railroad tracks, equipment, or facilities to assure that any alteration of railroad-related improvements paid for by

-- 3. Advise management on problem solving or decision making to eliminate safety hazards and to develop incident-prevention and regulatory compliance programs to reduce incidents that may lead to personal injury or property damage. - 4.
-Monitor all construction activities on, above, below or in the vicinity of state highways to assure that any work in the ROW of a state highway is performed in accordance with a highway work permit issued by the NYSDOT and, as applicable, any use and occupancy permits, leases or other permits or agreements issued by, with or involving NYSDOT. - 5.
-Monitor all construction activities in the vicinity of railroad tracks, equipment, or facilities to assure that any alteration of railroad-related improvements are made in accordance with requirements of the railroad operating the tracks, equipment, or facility. - 6.
-Advise management on problem solving or decision making regarding the discovery of pre-existing onsite hazardous materials in coordination with the Environmental Inspector.
+CHPE EM&CP Segment 1 & 2 NYSDOT is made in accordance with requirements of NYSDOT and the railroad operating the tracks, equipment, or facility (2012 BMPs, Section 2.5.1).

-The Safety Inspector must have the following qualifications (BMP Document, Section 2.5.2):
+The Safety Inspector will have the following qualifications:

-- 1. Hold bachelor's degree preferably in Safety Management, a related science or engineering discipline. - 2.
-Have 5 to 7 years of professional safety experience. - 3.
-Have 5 to 7 years of experience in electric or gas operations or in a related industry, preferably in a supervisory or leadership role. - 4.
-Be certified as a Safety Professional or Occupational Health Professional or another equivalent recognized credential. - 5.
-Have knowledge of federal, state, and local safety and health laws and regulations. - 6.
-Have knowledge of electric operations, experience with underground utilities is a plus. - 7.
-Knowledge of industrial hygiene principles. - 8.
-Have proven interpersonal skills coupled with the ability to lead in connection with various broad occupational safety and health principles in a constantly changing work environment. - 9.
-Demonstrate an ability to manage multiple high-priority tasks and engage in complex problem solving. - 10.
-Demonstrate a high-level of ethical behavior. - 11.
-Have excellent judgement and decision-making skills. - 12.
-OSHA 40-hour HAZWOPER training or other applicable training regarding hazardous materials.
+- a) A Bachelor's degree preferably in Safety Management, a related science or engineering discipline. - b) Five to 7 years of professional safety experience. - c) Five to 7 years of experience in electric or gas operations or in a related industry, preferably in a supervisory or leadership role. - d) Certified as a Safety Professional or Occupational Health Professional or another equivalent recognized credential. - e) Knowledge of federal, state, and local safety and health laws and regulations. - f) Knowledge of electric operations, experience with underground utilities is a plus. - g) Knowledge of industrial hygiene principles. - h) Proven interpersonal skills coupled with the ability to lead in connection with various broad occupational safety and health principles in a constantly changing work environment. - i) Demonstrated ability to manage multiple high-priority tasks and engage in complex problem-solving. - j) Demonstrated high level of ethical behavior; and - k) Excellent judgment and decision-making skills (2012 BMPs, Section 2.5.2).